 - A third party (another driver involved in your crash)

 It’s never easy dealing with an insurance company after an accident because they are always trying to protect their bottom line.
 Trying to recover injury compensation claims from more than one insurance policy presents an entirely different level of complexity because one company may try to pin blame on the other.
 Or, they may work together to pay you as little as possible.
-This is why you must know your legal rights after a truck accident.
+This is why you must know your legal rights after a truck accident in the Bronx.
 If you aren’t sure about your options, call an attorney before you speak to any insurance company.

 How do you determine liability in a truck accident?